-- 1st surgeon in the world to use a commercial IntraLase Laser to perform bladeless LASIK
+- 1st surgeons in the world to use a commercial IntraLase Laser to perform bladeless LASIK

-- 1st surgeon in California to perform surgery with the LenSx femtosecond laser
+- 1st surgeons in California to perform surgery with the LenSx femtosecond laser

 - Will all the NVISION’s offices offer the LenSx laser for cataract surgery?